-Giving students the time and space to feel their feelings and the tools to process them productively is huge for your classroom being a safe place.
+Giving students the time and space to feel their feelings and the tools to process them productively is huge for your ensuring. your classroom is a safe place.
 Plus, these are essential life skills for them to begin developing with support and care.

 Imagine if you had learned some of these things when you were younger?

 Teenage years are hard enough.
 Anything we can do to help students feel comfortable and confident in who they are is a huge win!

 Don’t have time for a full mindful brain break activity?
 That’s okay!
 Take 30 seconds to do some deep breathing as a class

 There are lots of ways to incorporate deep breathing, play around with what works best for you and your students.
 Here are some options to try first :